 Conditions of Carriage

-Your ticket for air travel on Emirates constitutes a contract of carriage, allowing you to be carried on a flight or series of flights, and its terms are governed by a) the Terms & Conditions of the ticket, b) the Conditions of Carriage below, c) applicable Tariffs, and d) our Regulations.
+Your ticket for air travel on Emirates constitutes a contract of carriage, allowing you to be carried on a flight or series of flights, and its terms are governed by a) the Terms and conditions of the ticket, b) the Conditions of Carriage, c) applicable Tariffs, and d) our Regulations.

 European Union notices